Liu Jiayin: Career

-Second film

 In 2009 Liu finished her second film, Oxhide II.
-With a similar focus on her family, this "sequel" was seen as more simple and radical in construction, employing only nine separate shots in a running time of over two hours.
+With a similar focus on her family, this "sequel" was seen as more simple in construction, employing only nine separate shots in a running time of over two hours.
 All the film's narrative occurs in the real-time process of Liu and her family preparing to make, making, cooking and eating jiaozi (Chinese dumplings).
 A marked contrast not only to commercial film aesthetics but also with other independent films from China, Oxhide II premiered at the 2009 Cannes Film Festival as part of its Directors Fortnight program.
-At the end of the year, Oxhide II was named one of the three masterpieces of Chinese cinema in the 2000s decade by critic Shelly Kraicer.
+At the end of the year, Oxhide II was named one of the three masterpieces of Chinese cinema in the 2000s by critic Shelly Kraicer.

-Neither of Liu's films received commercial theatrical distribution, but her works are distributed in North America digitally by Dgenerate Films.
-Her works have also been screened at universities in China and abroad.
-Today she teaches in the literature department at BFA.